farspeak/farspeak-cli/README.md

 - `--template <path>`: Path to the YAML file containing the instructions and template.
 - `--query <query>`: Query to inquire the entity.

+### Example Command - Talk to Data in Terminal

+      ./cli.sh --query 'your query here'

 ### Example Command - Single File

       ./cli.sh --filename path/to/your/file.txt --template path/to/your/template.yaml --query 'your query here'